 Your doors and windows are the most obvious points of entry into your home, which is why they need to be fortified first.

 The first thing you need to change out on your doors, at least on your doors that lead outside, are the locks and hinges.
-Have all of your hinges and locks on your outside doors removed and replaced with heavy duty variations that are more difficult to break into.
+Have all of your hinges and locks on your outside doors removed.
+Replace them with heavy duty variations that are more difficult to break into.

 If an intruder fails to break through your doors, the windows will be their next target.
 In fact, a burglar may actually go for your windows before the doors.

-As with your doors, your windows need to be replaced with alternatives that are not so easily broken down.
+Your windows should also be replaced with alternatives that are not so easily broken down.
 The best material for windows is acrylic glass, which you will find under names such as Plexiglas, Lucite, and Acrylite.
 Acrylic glass looks just like normal glass, but is far more difficult to break through.

 Keep Your Home Defense Gun(s) Within Easy Reach